Voice Of America CEO In The Hot Seat: Democratic Lawmakers Bear Down On Pack

 Menendez, the top Democrat on the Senate Foreign Relations Committee, turned that argument against Pack, sharply questioning his decision on two key hires with potentially problematic pasts by asking how thoroughly their backgrounds were probed.

-"I share your concerns that all USAGM employees with access to sensitive or classified information undergo thorough background investigations and disclose all relevant and required information to the U.S. government," wrote Menendez.
+"I share your concerns that all USAGM employees with access to sensitive or classified information undergo thorough background investigations and disclose all relevant and required information to the U.S. government," Menendez wrote, in a letter first obtained by NPR.
 "I write today to ensure that USAGM and the federal government are aware of two relevant cases."

 Menendez's letter follows last week's announcement by Rep. Eliot Engel, chairman of the House Committee on Foreign Affairs, that he would subpoena Pack to compel his testimony.
 The New York City Democrat said Pack backed out of an agreement to appear before the panel this Thursday.
 Pack and his top public relations aide at the agency, Jonathan Bronitsky, did not respond to or acknowledge NPR's emailed queries over the weekend.